eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 .. warning:: It's necessary to read the section :ref:`nagios_centos_7` before proceding to configure.

+For starting the configuration of the iLO plugin, run the following command:

 .. code-block:: bash

    /usr/local/nagios/libexec/hpeilo_nagios_config

+.. warning:: In the version 1.5 of this plugin, there is an unimplemented service, so it's necessary to
+	     do the procedure explained in the section :ref:`ilo_network_not_implemented`

 iLO Credentials
 '''''''''''''''